lindseysim/templatize/README.md

 Finally, there is the special case of calling a function within a function.
 While this is easily done using the `this` context, all inner functions that are manually triggered require careful monitoring of the context as nested function calls get triggered.
 For a detailed explanation and example of how this works, see [Scoping of functions within functions](#scoping-of-function-within-functions).

+### Passing parameters to functions

+You may want to pass parameters to functions dynamically, for example, within a repeating section.

 ### Error handling ###

 By default, functions fail silently.
 If an error occurs during function call, exception is not raised further and value is assumed to be an empty string.
 To change this, simply set the `errorOnFuncFailure` flag to `true`: